 As you can see from the table of contents, this post is divided into the main highlights of the trip.
 If you’re only looking to find information on one specific highlight, then I’d suggest you jump straight to that section.

-But I’m obviously going to recommend that you stick around for the rest as well since you’ll learn exactly how we – my girlfriend and I – traveled through this country in such an efficient way.
+But I’m obviously going to recommend that you stick around for the rest as well since you’ll learn exactly how we – Rachel and I – traveled through this country in such an efficient way.
 We got to see all these highlights in just 3 weeks (20 days to be exact!).

 It was an epic itinerary, and we didn’t meet anyone during our trip that had the same ambitious planning!
 But we managed to pull it off.

 Some information regarding the goals of this 3-week itinerary for Vietnam

 Rachel and I wanted to go to Vietnam for quite some time.
 We are pretty “productive” when it comes to traveling: we try to make the most of our time in any country.

 We wanted to see everything that was on our list.
 Which we did.

 Does that mean we’ve seen everything that Vietnam has to offer?